 Many brick-and-mortar stores have embraced shoppers in their community by offering local delivery and buy online, pickup in-store shipping options.
 These options each come with their own unique set of steps that must be clearly communicated to ensure a smooth customer experience.

 In some cases, delivery timelines need to be made explicitly clear for the customer.
-For example, if your products are frequently purchased as a gift for holidays or events, timely arrival is paramount to customer satisfaction.
+For example, if your products are frequently purchased as gifts for holidays or events, timely arrival is paramount to customer satisfaction.

 Personalize your international shipping policy